Manal-art-coder/portfolio/README.md

 ---

-### 3. Call Center Performance Analysis with Power BI - (Data Scientest Training) - January 2025
+### 3. Call Center Performance Analysis with Power BI - January 2025

 **Objective:** In this project, I analyzed the performance of a call center using Power BI.
 I focused on key areas such as customer service performance, revenue trends, and employee efficiency.